The classic Thanksgiving side dish gets a milk free makeover in this dairy free green bean casserole, mushroom are optional. Makes 8 servings.

 - Bring a large pot of salted water to a boil.
 Blanch green beans for about 4 minutes, or until bright green and slightly tender.
 Drain.

-- Heat 2 tablespoons olive oil in a 12-inch cast iron skillet *affiliate link over medium-high heat.
-Add garlic and sauté until fragrant, about 30 seconds.
+- Heat 2 tablespoons olive oil in a 12-inch cast iron skillet over medium-high heat.
+Add onion and garlic sauté until onions become translucent, about 5 – 6 minutes.

 - Whisk in flour until a roux has formed.
 Slowly add broth, whisking into the roux until smooth.
-Add almond milk and continue to whisk.
-Add onion powder, salt and pepper.
-Bring sauce to a simmer and allow it to thicken, about 5 minutes.
-Adjust seasoning with salt and pepper, if desired.
+Add dairy free milk and whisk until smooth.
+Season with salt and pepper.